sauminkirve/wordpress-ng/README.md

 # WordPress-NG

-This project is an AngularJS module that contains a collection of services, filters, and directives for publishing WordPress.com blog content in AngularJS apps.
+WordPress-NG is an AngularJS module that contains a collection of services, filters, and directives for publishing WordPress.com blog content in AngularJS apps.

 ## Installation